| home * news * tour * store * media * request info * contact | ||||||||||||||||

 minimum bet is $30.

-A minimum bet is required to see the Flop
+minimum bet is required to see the Flop unless you are in the Small

-unless you are in the Small Blind or Big Blind Position.
-In that
+Blind or Big Blind Position.
+In that instance, the Small blind must

-instance, the Small blind must post an amount equal to the Big
+post an amount equal to the Big Blind, and the Big Blind, last to

-Blind, and the Big Blind, last to act, has the option to check or
+act, has the option to check or raise the action.
+Rules will be

-before the game begins.
+explained and a practice hand played before the game begins.

 Remember: